-This report provides information to begin policy discussions regarding the District's long-term capital needs and strategies to address these needs.
-Gradually, as all assets are inventoried the cost of repair versus replacement can be refined, but the bigger picture policy discussions of funding will not change.
-Over the next few years, the issues of dedicated funding for Metro to allow it to finance its large infrastructure needs also has to be addressed.
-Aggressive outreach for public-private partnerships should be pursued for prudent, cost-effective capital projects that lower the cost to the District.
+This long-range capital financial plan report provides information to support policy discussions regarding the District's long-term capital needs and strategies to address these needs.
+As an even higher degree of asset condition detail is gradually gathered on all District-owned assets, and the cost of repair versus replacement can be further refined, the bigger picture policy discussions of funding will not change.
+While the critical issue of dedicated funding for Metro to allow it to finance its large infrastructure needs has now been addressed, constant monitoring by the various jurisdictions will be needed to ensure that Metro effectively executes its capital program and delivers on the promises made to the region.
+Additionally, aggressive outreach for public-private partnerships should be pursued for prudent, cost-effective capital projects that lower the costs of not only construction, but crucially of long-term maintenance, of those projects to the District.
 Finally, over the next several years, funding from federal sources, reallocation of District resources, and/or new revenue sources needs to be directed to paygo funding to fully address needed infrastructure, including proper maintenance of District assets.
-This path would place the District in an enviable position as compared with other cities and states in addressing its long-term capital infrastructure needs.
+This path would place the District in an enviable position as compared with other cities and states across the nation in addressing its long-term capital infrastructure needs.
+Over the last several years the District has emerged as a national leader in asset management and long-term infrastructure financial planning.
+It is crucial that the District remain on this course in order to address issues of sustainability and to deliver to its residents the high-quality infrastructure expected of the nation's capital.